mpapi/failmail/README.md

 # Failmail

-Failmail is an SMTP proxy that receives emails, collecting the emails it gets within a configurable interval into summary emails, and sends the summary emails through another SMTP server.
-Its primary design goals are:
+Failmail is an SMTP proxy server that deduplicates and summarizes the emails it receives.
+It typically sits between an application and the SMTP server that application would use to send alerts or exception emails, and prevents the application from overwhelming its operators with a flood of email.

+Its primary goals are:

-1. to help both human operators of e.g. a web application or system under observation to understand the errors and notifications that come from such a system
+1. to help the human operators of an application or system under observation to understand the errors and notifications that come from the system
 2. to prevent an upstream SMTP server from throttling or dropping messages under a high volume of errors/alerts
-3. to be easier to interoperate with than its predecessor, [failnozzle](http://github.com/wingu/failnozzle), which had strict assumptions about the nature and format of incoming messages
+3. to be easier to set up and use than its predecessor, [failnozzle](http://github.com/wingu/failnozzle), which had strict assumptions about the nature and format of incoming messages

+Failmail is language/framework/tool-agnostic, and usually only requires a small configuration change in your application.

 ## Installation